Genes and dementia

-The exact DNA code that makes up a particular gene varies naturally across the population, meaning that you might have a slightly different version of the gene to the person next to you.
+The exact DNA code that makes up a particular gene varies naturally across the population, meaning that you might have a slightly different version of a gene to the person next to you.
 This is called genetic variation.
-Often these differences have no effect on us, but occasionally they may slightly alter our risk of diseases like cancer, diabetes and Alzheimer’s.
+Often these differences have no effect on us, but sometimes they may slightly alter our risk of diseases like cancer, diabetes and Alzheimer’s.
 While having a risk gene may increase the likelihood of getting dementia, it doesn’t mean a person will definitely develop it because there are many factors at play.

 Genes and late-onset Alzheimer’s

-To date, scientists have found versions of over twenty different genes which are associated with an altered risk of Alzheimer’s.
+To date, scientists have found versions of over twenty different genes that are associated with an altered risk of Alzheimer’s.
 However, having one of these versions may only have a small effect on our risk, and there is still a lot to be understood about these genes and their importance.

 Is genetic testing available?